ashcat2005/POPREU/doc.md

 To run spark-shell:
 `$ ./bin/spark-shell --master yarn-client <your application name>`

-To copy the data you need to HDFS:
+To copy data to HDFS:

 1. Make a directory in hadoop for your data:  `hadoop fs -mkdir /user/hduser/<data folder name>`